petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 {bdg-secondary}`Requires CLI tool version 3.12.0+, backup service version 5.9.0+, and Liferay service version 5.3.0+`

 !!! warning
     Database table and column names are case sensitive in Liferay Cloud.
-Ensure that the table names are in Pascal case before uploading your database.
-See [Ensuring Correct Table Capitalization](../../migrating-to-liferay-cloud.md#ensuring-correct-table-capitalization) for more information.
+Ensure that the table names use the correct capitalization (lower case for PostgreSQL or Pascal case for MySQL).
+See [Ensuring Correct Table Capitalization](./creating-a-database-dump.md#ensuring-correct-table-capitalization) for more information.

 Run this command to upload a backup with both a database and document library: